newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

    1. **Solution:** Fill the tubes to recommended capacity.
    2. **Solution:** Aspirate blood into smaller capacity tubes, ie pediatric/NICU/microtainers tubes
 5. **Problem:** If the initial draw with vacutainer is too slow or stops, the sustained negative pressure will hemolyze the sample.
    1. **Solution:** Change to syringe draw system.
-If fails to draw from large diameter syringe, reattempt with thinner syringe.
+If it fails to draw from a large diameter syringe, reattempt with thinner syringe.
    2. **Solution:** Pull Pause Method \- Pull gently to move blood into syringe then release tension to normalize pressure and allow for the veins to refill with blood at the tip of the catheter/needle.
-Repeat as necessary to obtain enough blood sample.
+Repeat as necessary to obtain enough blood samples.
 6. **Problem:** If the tourniquet is applied for too long it will inappropriately hemoconentrate at the puncture site resulting in falsely elevated results.
    1. **Solution:** Don’t use tourniquet
    2. **Solution:** Apply the tourniquet as far up away from the insertion site as possible